German police conduct raids on suspected people smugglers - NewsBreak

-BERLIN (AP) — German police conducted a major raid against a group of suspected people smugglers early Wednesday, German news agency dpa reported.
+BERLIN (AP) — German police on Wednesday conducted raids against a group suspected of smuggling about 90 people into the country, making five arrests, authorities said.

-Around 400 officers, among them federal police and GSG 9 special units, searched more than 20 apartments and offices, mainly in Berlin, but also in the eastern state of Saxony-Anhalt.
+More than 20 apartments and offices in Berlin and the eastern state of Saxony-Anhalt were searched, along with three vehicles and a bank safe in the Bavarian town of Hof, police and prosecutors in the German capital said in a joint statement.

-Five men were arrested, four of them in Berlin and one in the city of Halle, while another 12 suspects were under investigation, dpa reported.
+Five men were arrested, four of them in Berlin and one in the city of Halle.

-The group is said to have brought at least 90 people, mostly from Turkey and Iraq, to Germany, with each paying several thousand euros.
+The group is suspected of bringing about 90 people, mostly from Turkey and Iraq, to Germany between October 2019 and January this year, with migrants paying up to 10,000 euros ($10,500) to be smuggled by car or truck along the so-called Balkan route.

-They were flown from Istanbul by plane to the Bosnian capital, Sarajevo.
-From there, they continued their trip to Germany by car across the so-called Balkan route.
-Some of them were discovered in the apartments that police searched on Wednesday.
+Nine people believed to be Turkish citizens who were in Germany illegally were discovered in the apartments that police searched on Wednesday.

 Follow AP’s coverage of global migration at https://apnews.com/hub/migration